Ron Weaver (American football)

+Ron Weaver (born 1965) is a former college football player.
+He played for three different universities in seven seasons, most notably for the University of Texas as Joel Ron McKelvey.

+First college career

-Ron Weaver was a college football player for the University of Texas.
-Weaver, who played under the alias Joel Ron McKelvey, played under his own name when he enrolled at Monterey Peninsula College in the fall of 1984.
-He played at Sacramento State in 1988 as a wide receiver.
+Weaver attended Monterey Peninsula College and played two seasons, starting in the fall of 1984.
+He then played at Sacramento State in 1988 as a wide receiver for two seasons, collecting 1,379 yards.
 Hence, Weaver had already used up his NCAA eligibility by 1989.
 After graduation, Weaver failed tryouts with the British Columbia Lions of the Canadian Football League and with the Houston Oilers since he was deemed to be neither fast enough (he ran only 4.6 in the 40-yard dash) nor strong enough (he could only bench press 250 pounds) to be viable in the pros.

+Second college career

-Weaver was able to pull off his scam by enrolling at Los Angeles Pierce College under an assumed name and a different date of birth, using the name and Social Security number of a friend who had never played sports.
+After failing to make the Montreal team in the World League in 1990, Weaver went to work at the family liquor store.
+Two years later, he was asked to serve as an unpaid assistant coach to the defensive backs.
+The experience coaching led him to believe he could still play football.
+A chance meeting with a 20-year-old purchaser for Weyerhaeuser at both the liquor store and lifting weights named Joel McKelvey gave him an idea.
+Weaver enrolled Los Angeles Pierce College under an assumed name and a different date of birth, using the name and Social Security number of McKelvey while claiming to be a high school graduate of 1990 (McKelvey had never played football due to his Jewish faith meaning he would not play on the Sabbath).
+Weaver worked a job under his real name at Chart House in Malibu while playing at Pierce under the fake name.
 Changing positions to cornerback, he played two seasons at Pierce before transferring to Texas, where he was recruited by the defensive backs coach and claimed his age was 23 instead of 30.
 Weaver also joined the team after photos had already been taken for the team media guide.
-He eventually received a full scholarship.
+He eventually received a full scholarship, and he chose to major in kinesiology.
+He recorded one return for nine yards.

 Reportedly, Weaver was not caught until he told a reporter that he planned to write a book about his scheme.
 He was not exposed until the day before the December 1995 Sugar Bowl, when The Salinas Californian, acting on an anonymous tip, revealed his real name and age.
 A promise to produce a birth certificate came to nothing, and he disappeared shortly before the game.
 The Longhorns lost to Virginia Tech; several players later said they were badly shaken by the discovery that one of their teammates was an imposter.